nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Format: `assign INDEX`

 * Assigns the vendor/event specified at `INDEX` to the current viewed event/vendor.
-  * The index refers to the index number shown in the vendor/event list.
+  * The index refers to the index number shown in the assignable vendor/event list.
   * The index **must be a positive integer** 1, 2, 3, ...
 * The command only works when the user is viewing a vendor/event using the `view` command.
 Otherwise, the operation will fail.
 * If the specified vendor-event pair are already associated (assigned to each other), the operation will fail.